-The Worshipful the Mayor of Waltham Forest, Cllr Yemi Osho Click to get info
+The Worshipful the Mayor of Waltham Forest, Cllr Sally Littlejohn Click to get info

-In addition, she will continue her predecessor’s practice of appointing a youth mayor or mayoress.
+The Mayor said that she would continue her predecessors’ practice of appointing a youth mayor or mayoress.

 The Mayor’s Charity Appeal Click to get info